 Collaborative robots are an important element of Industry 4.0 and smart manufacturing initiatives.
-Many engineers are intrigued by these next-generation machines that can control force and work safely next to people on assembly lines without traditional safety guarding.
+The next-generation machines can control force and work safely next to people on assembly lines without traditional safety guarding.

-Since cobots first burst onto the scene a decade ago, they have transformed many factory floors and made automation more accessible to smaller manufacturers.
-The technology has also enabled numerous companies to reshore production to the United States and implement low-volume, high-mix production
+Since cobots first burst onto the scene more than a decade ago, they have transformed many factory floors and made automation more accessible to smaller manufacturers.
+The technology has also enabled numerous companies to reshore production to the United States and implement low-volume, high-mix production strategies.

-“Collaborative robots are opening the door to manufacturers that have been apprehensive to automate their assembly lines in the past,” adds Chris Blanchette, executive sales director at FANUC America Corp., which offers five cobot models.
+“Collaborative robots are opening the door to manufacturers that have been apprehensive to automate their assembly lines in the past,” says Chris Blanchette, executive director for global accounts at Fanuc America Corp., which offers a variety of cobot models.
 “It’s finally bringing a lot of companies on board to the value of automation.”

-“A collaborative machine can be set up by operators after only a few hours of training, is light enough to be redeployed around a plant multiple times per day, and can be made to run without fencing and guarding,” says Daniel Moore, technical support engineer at Universal Robots USA Inc. “Functionally, every weakness or difficulty of a traditional robot is obviated by the change in focus.”
+“A collaborative machine can be set up by operators after only a few hours of training, is light enough to be redeployed around a plant multiple times per day, and can be made to run without fencing and guarding,” adds Joe Campbell, a robotics industry veteran who recently retired as senior manager of strategic marketing and applications development at Universal Robots USA Inc., the company that pioneered the technology 15 years ago.
+“Functionally, every weakness or difficulty of a traditional robot is obviated by the change in focus.”

-Collaborative robots promise to continue to boost quality, improve efficiency and reduce costs.
+Collaborative robots can help companies in all industries boost quality, improve efficiency and reduce costs.
 However, as with any automation tool, their overall effectiveness depends on choosing the right application and planning ahead.

 Despite all the hype, cobots have pros and cons that manufacturing engineers must carefully consider.
 The technology is exciting, but it’s not ideal for some types of applications.
 For instance, limited payload capacity and slower operating speeds are two drawbacks.